 The Briton's Arms

-Numbers 22-24 stand on the site of a 15th century town house owned by the powerful Paston family.
+Numbers 22-24 stand on the site of a 15th-century townhouse owned by the powerful Paston family.
 In the early 16th century Augustine Steward, three-time Mayor of Norwich, rebuilt Paston House to create a new, impressive residence.
-This is now part of the Strangers Club, where another ghost lurks; the specttre of a man who perished in the 1507 fire.
-Queen Elizabeth I stayed here, and is said to have watched a pageant in her honour from a first floor window.
+This is now part of the Strangers Club, where another ghost lurks; the spectre of a man who perished in the 1507 fire.
+Queen Elizabeth I stayed here, and is said to have watched a pageant in her honour from a first-floor window.

 St Simon and St Jude